randallreedjr/git_switch/README.md

 ## Usage

 Git Switch follows the convention to create a custom git command.
-It can be invoked as follows, to either set your git profile locally or globally:
+It can be invoked as follows, to either set your git profile locally (no flag) or globally (`-g`):

 ```
 $ git switch personal